Orange balloon with a string.

 Understanding echolalia as a communication tool, not just a behavior, is key.
 With support, many children learn to build on echolalia and develop more flexible language skills.

-At Steady Strides ABA, we help families to understand and support echolalia through personalized ABA therapy in Texas and Mexico.
+At Steady Strides ABA, we help families to understand and support echolalia through personalized ABA therapy in Texas.
 Our programs focus on turning repetition into meaningful communication.

 Discover how we can help your child grow with confidence.
 Contact us today!